What is the correct order of the phases of mitosis? | Channels for Pearson+

 1

-Understand that mitosis is a process of cell division that results in two genetically identical daughter cells from a single parent cell.
+Begin by understanding that mitosis is the process of cell division that results in two genetically identical daughter cells.
+It consists of several phases that occur in a specific sequence.

-Recognize that mitosis is divided into distinct phases, each with specific events that ensure the proper division of chromosomes.

-Identify the first phase of mitosis as Prophase, where the chromatin condenses into visible chromosomes and the mitotic spindle begins to form.
+The first phase of mitosis is Prophase.
+During Prophase, the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form.
+The nuclear envelope starts to break down.

-Acknowledge that Metaphase follows Prophase, characterized by the alignment of chromosomes along the metaphase plate in the center of the cell.
+Next is Metaphase.
+In Metaphase, the chromosomes align at the cell's equatorial plane, known as the metaphase plate.
+The spindle fibers attach to the centromeres of the chromosomes.

-Realize that Anaphase comes after Metaphase, where sister chromatids are pulled apart to opposite poles of the cell, followed by Telophase, where the cell prepares to divide by re-forming the nuclear envelope around the separated chromosomes.
+Following Metaphase is Anaphase.
+During Anaphase, the sister chromatids are pulled apart by the spindle fibers and move toward opposite poles of the cell.

 Watch next